 Live stream the Six Nations 2020 in New Zealand

-beIN Sport is also the place to be for rugby fans in New Zealand looking to watch all the prime European action.
+beIN Sport is also the place to be for rugby fans in New Zealand looking to watch all the prime European action this weekend.

 Sky subscribers can add beIN to their package at an additional cost or, like in Australia, you can subscribe to a standalone package that can be watched on laptop, desktop or mobile app.
 It costs $19.78 per month after you've taken advantage of the FREE two week trial.